uhst/uhst-client-flutter/README.md

 ## About

-Uhst is client library for the User Hosted Secure Transmission framework.
+UHST is client library for the User Hosted Secure Transmission framework.

 It is able to:

-- send messages from client and listen messages broadcasted from host
+- send messages from client and listen for messages broadcasted from host
 - broadcast messages by host
 - listen messages from multiple clients by host

-You can see [an implemented example](http://docs.uhst.io/uhst-client-flutter/) and source for it [on GitHub](https://github.com/uhst/uhst-client-flutter/tree/next/example)
+You can see [an implemented example](https://docs.uhst.io/uhst-client-flutter/) and source for it [on GitHub](https://github.com/uhst/uhst-client-flutter/tree/next/example)

 Please notice current version limitations:

 - it supports string typed messages only.
-- require server with Uhst implemented protocol.
+- require server with UHST implemented protocol.
 PLease see an example of ready to go server [on GitHub](https://github.com/uhst/uhst-server-node).

 ### Support and discussions